-- 2. At the bottom of this screen, in the "Recording format" group, click the "Change..." button.
-The Format Selection dialog appears. - Click the Audio tab. - 4.
-Select the "Convert audio format to the one specified below" check box, and select "MPEG Layer 3" from the drop-down list of formats. - 5.
+- 1. Click the "Recording source and parameters" button (). - At the bottom of this screen, in the "Recording format" group, click the "Change..." button.
+The Format Selection dialog appears. - Click the Audio tab. - Select the "Convert audio format to the one specified below" check box, and select "MPEG Layer 3" from the drop-down list of formats. - 5.
 Select the desired attributes for MP3 format. - 6.
 Click OK twice.